qooxdoo/qooxdoo/documentation/manual/source/pages/getting_started.rst

 %{Website}
 ===========

-:doc:`/pages/website` is a low-level package that you deploy as a single *.js* file, like you would with many other %{JS} libraries.
+:doc:`/pages/website` is a low-level package that you deploy by including one or more *.js* file(s) in your HTML pages, like you would with many other %{JS} libraries.
 Its contents encompasses DOM and BOM abstractions, cross-browser event handling, a selector engine, and a stripped-down version of the qooxdoo :doc:`class system </pages/core>`.
-It does not include any UI widgets.
-It is suitable if you basically want to manipulate DOM elements on a page.
+A small set of UI widgets is available. %{Website} is suitable if you basically want to manipulate DOM elements and styles on a page, as opposed to creating a single-page application written entirely in JavaScript.

 .. toctree::
    :maxdepth: 1